Skip to main content

 Example: Solar charger

-Solar Power Banks are conventional powerbanks with few solar panels on the surface.
+Solar Power Banks are conventional power banks with few solar panels on the surface.
 They usually produce too little energy and need to be charged at home beforehand.

 1. SUAOKI 28W Charger